mmorth/aos/documentation/aos/docs/run_ping_pong.md

   3. In a third window, explore the message stream using `aos_dump`.
 Some things you can do:
     1. List the channels:
        `bazel-bin/aos/aos_dump --config bazel-bin/aos/events/pingpong_config.json`
-    2. Listen to a specific topic on a channel-- copy one of the channels listed in the first step and put it at the end of the aos_dump command (e.g., "/test aos.examples.Ping")
+    2. Listen to a specific topic on a channel-- copy one of the channels listed in the first step and put it at the end of the aos_dump command (e.g., "/test aos.examples.Ping"):
        `bazel-bin/aos/aos_dump --config bazel-bin/aos/events/pingpong_config.json /test aos.examples.Ping`
-    3. Listen to multiple topics on a channel (e.g., all the topics published on "/test") `bazel-bin/aos/aos_dump --config bazel-bin/aos/events/pingpong_config.json /test`
+    3. Listen to multiple topics on a channel (e.g., all the topics published on "/test"):
+       `bazel-bin/aos/aos_dump --config bazel-bin/aos/events/pingpong_config.json /test`